-In addition, the Galápagos islands have been nominated for the new seven wonders of nature due to the boasting some of the planet’s most unique and bizarre wildlife.
+In addition, the Galápagos islands have been nominated for the new seven wonders of nature due to their boasting of some of the planet’s most unique and bizarre wildlife.

 This is not a comprehensive packing list, but rather a guide for the must-have items and clothing for your trip to the laboratory of evolution!